 We’re nearing the end of the year and that means that shoulder season is upon us.
-That said, you shouldn’t shrug off travel this month.
-These are the Best Cities to Travel to in November.
+That said, you shouldn’t shrug off planning some November holidays.
+These are the Best Places to Travel to in November.
 Treat yourself to a stretched out Thanksgiving getaway at one of these hot US cities where you can expect to save big on both hotels and flights.
 Where to Travel in November?
 Scroll on to see our favorite cities to escape to on a dime!

 Your San Antonio Getaway